davidverweij/davidverweij.github.io/_posts/2018-10-12-domesticwidgets.md

     alt: "Early form explorations of the prototype."

 ---
-<p>Domestic Widgets is a kit that allows households to create 'physical data visualisations' using everyday materials and tools.
+<p>Domestic Widgets is a kit that allows families to create 'physical data visualisations' using everyday materials and tools.
 With a minimal amount of components and a voice assistant for control, families can jointly craft IoT objects without coding or soldering.
-Contrasting existing kits and approaches, this design leverages the household creativity of existing activities, such as tinkering and crafting with household materials.
+Contrasting existing kits and approaches, this design leverages the creativity of existing activities, such as tinkering and crafting with household materials.
 With this kit, I explored how we can involve and empower families in the development of future Internet of Things (IoT) products and scenarios - and especially involve more members of the household in these activities with different ages and interests.
 </p>
 <h2 class="h2">Technology</h2>
 <p>